Vocademy

 —————————

 1A thermocouple consists of two dissimilar metals bonded together.
-This produces a voltage (typically a few tens of millivolts) that increases with temperature, converting heat to electrical energy.
+This produces a voltage (typically a few tens of millivolts) that increases with temperature, thus converting heat to electrical energy.
 Thermocouples are typically used to measure temperature.
 If kept at a precise temperature, a thermocouple produces a steady voltage.
+He initially used two thermocouples, one in a steam bath and one in an ice bath, but found the thermocouple in the steam bath was unnecessary.

-5See Feynman Lectures No. 22 -- AC Circuits
+4See Feynman Lectures No. 22 — AC Circuits

 Vocademy